clayton-lab/ampliConda/README.md

 # ampliConda: Clayton Lab Workflow for 16S Processing and Analysis

 ## Overview
 The following pipeline uses Snakemake to focus on streamlining current processing methods for 16S rRNA analysis.
-The pipeline is based upon the generalized methods employed by the QIIME2 platform with additional packages that allow for visual output to exists outside of the QIIME2 system.
+The pipeline is based upon the generalized methods employed by the QIIME2 platform with additional packages that allow for visual output to exist outside of the QIIME2 system.
 From a series of fastq files and some user-provided parameters, ampliConda will generated basic visual graphs as well as providing a phyloseq object upon which the user can continue to do more advanced analysis using whichever R packages they'd like.

 ## Quick Start Guide